 - They’re also easy on the eyes

-- They help your content become scan able and easy to digest
+- They help your content become scannable and easy to digest

 9. Break The Fourth Wall

-In the same way Hollywood lights to break the fourth wall in movies and TV shows you can do the same in your blog post.
+In the same way Hollywood lights to break the fourth wall in movies and TV shows, you can do the same in your blog posts.

 I can even do it right now as you read this blog post:

-Look at your thumb it’s likely hovering over my words right now so why not share this article and provide value you to your followers as it may help them out.
+Look at your thumbs, it’s likely hovering over my words right now so why not share this article and provide value to your followers as it may help them out.

 10. Make Them Feel Something

-This is one of my personal favorites for creating good content, I’m always wanting the reader to feel something positive.
+This is one of my personal favourites for creating good content, I’m always wanting the reader to feel something positive.